conjure-cp/conjure-blocks/docs/src/blocks/exponent.md

 Where the top value is the base, and the bottom is the exponent.

-This would produce the following Conjure Output:
+This would produce the following Essence Output:

 ```essence
 2 ** 5